Further information

 Jörg Goldhahn is an MD by training with postgraduate education in medical physics.
 During his research carrier at different institutions including orthopedic clinics, large pharma, and ETH, he gained a thorough understanding of planning and execution of clinical trials.
 He has a special interest in all stages of medical translation and served as the head of the Institute for Translational Medicine until the end of 2023.
 Since then, he is the study director of the medical curriculum at ETH.
 He is also chair of the steering board of the digital Trial Intervention Platform (dTIP) and is engaged in different initiatives such as CTTI to develop digital biomarkers.

-Jörg Goldhahn is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / short course Digital Measures / CAS ETH in Digital Clinical Trials.
+Jörg Goldhahn is lecturer in the short course The Power of STudy Design / short course Digital Measures / CAS ETH in Digital Clinical Trials.

 Sabine Goldhahn is the programme manager of the MAS ETH in digital Clinical Research.
 Trained as a medical doctor, she spent more than 20 years in clinical research, most of them with the AO Foundation.
 She planned, performed, and analyzed mainly orthopedic clinical studies ranging from simple single-center cohort studies to complex, global, randomized, multi-center trials.
 In her role as the medical director of a Swiss medtech startup she was managing the regulatory and operational challenges of clinical trials for market access.
+She currently serves as a study physician at the Wallscheid Laboratory of Stem Cell Biology and Ageing and is a member of the ETH Zurich Ethics Commission.
 As a communicator and former journalist focusing on science topics, Sabine makes research findings accessible to the public.
-She is teaching in the medical curriculum and is member of the ethics commission at ETH Zurich.
+Furthermore, she is teaching in the medical curriculum at ETH Zurich.

-Sabine Goldhahn is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials.
+Sabine Goldhahn is lecturer in the short course The Power of Study Design / CAS ETH in Digital Clinical Trials.

 Chris Gugl is a digital healthcare pioneer and serial entrepreneur with over 15 years of experience and an international track record in developing digital healthcare solutions for oncology, cardiology, pulmonology, diabetes care, women's health, immunology and neurology.
 Chris has sponsored and driven several clinical trials for digital therapeutics and diagnostics in Switzerland, Germany and the USA.
 He is a passionate, creative out-of-the-box thinker, who shapes new therapies, acting upon patient’s insights and responding to research findings.

-Chris Gugl is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials.
+Chris Gugl is lecturer in the short courses The Power of Study Design and Digital Health Technologies / CAS ETH in Digital Clinical Trials.

 Portrait Catherine Jutzeler